gofri/go-github-pagination/README.md

 Unfortunately, the interfaces of both http.Client & go_github.Client have a sync nature.
 This fact makes total sense for itself, but it makes it impossible to shove async pagination under the hood without abusing the interface.
 As a result, async pagination must be supported via an additional interface.
-Although not yet implemented, it is likely to be something like `ch := PaginateAsync(request_action, args...)`.
 Specifically, I intend to provide an interface that accepts go-github functions for usability.
 Please feel free to share you thoughts/needs for this interface.